AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

   </tr>
   <tr>
    <td>Issue Assignee</td>
-   <td> <p> Issue or Task Assignee</p> <p>Important: When you assign an item in Jira to a user who does not have a Workfront account, the integration creates a new active user in Workfront only when the <span class="bold">Automatically create a user in </span>Workfront<span class="bold"> if the Jira user does not have a </span>Workfront<span class="bold"> account</span> is set to <span class="bold">Always</span>.
+   <td> <p> Issue or Task Assignee</p> <p>Important: When you assign an item in Jira to a user who does not have a Workfront account, the integration creates a new active user in Workfront only when the <strong>Automatically create a user in</strong>Workfront<strong>if the Jira user does not have a</strong>Workfront<strong>account</strong> is set to <strong>Always</strong>.
 This user does not occupy a Workfront license.
 Active users can be assigned to work items in Workfront, but cannot be included in updates.
 For more information about configuring the automatic creation of Workfront users from Jira, see <a href="../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md">Configuring Workfront for Jira</a>.</p> </td>
   </tr>
   <tr>
    <td>Issue Attachments</td>